-INSTRUCTIONS TO VOTERS: Make an X or similar mark in the vacant square before the words "BONDS-YES" if you wish to vote for the bond issue; if you are opposed to the bond issue, make an X or similar mark in the square before the words "BONDS-NO".
+INSTRUCTIONS TO VOTERS: Make an X or similar mark in the vacant square before the words "BONDS- YES" if you wish to vote for the bond issue; if you are opposed to the bond issue, make an X or similar mark in the square before the words "BONDS-NO".

-Shall the board of trustees be authorized to issue and sell (state type of bonds here: general obligation, oil and natural gas revenue for which a tax deficiency is pledged, or impact aid revenue) bonds of this school district in the amount ofdollars (\$), payable semiannually, during a period not more than years, for the purpose of (here state the purpose the same way as in the notice of election)?
-BONDS - YES BONDS - NO
+Shall the board of trustees be authorized to issue and sell (state type of bonds here: general obligation, oil and natural gas revenue, oil and natural gas revenue for which a tax deficiency is pledged, or impact aid revenue) bonds of this school district in the amount of \\\\\\ dollars (\$\\\\\\), payable semiannually, during a period not more than \\\\\ years, for the purpose of

+(here state the purpose the same way as in the notice of election)?